How States Collect, Report, and Act on COVID-19 Race and Ethnicity Data

 · Directs the Division of Emergency Management to continue coordinating efforts to protect the food supply chain and support feeding operations at food banks and school systems;

 · Directs the North Carolina National Guard to provide planning and logistical support and personnel where feasible to support mass testing of food processing plant workers in impacted communities and migrant farm workers; and

 · Tasks the Department of Environmental Quality to create a common discourse on environmental justice and coordinate with state executive agencies on the integration of environmental justice considerations into current and future policies, programs, and procedures.

 Gov. Cooper followed that executive order with another that established a task force for addressing racial inequity in the state criminal justice system.

-In response to the Strike Force’s recommendations, Gov. DeWine released a Plan of Action to Advance Equity.
+In response to the Strike Force’s recommendations, Gov. DeWine released a Plan of Action to Advance Equity In August 2020.
 He previously had announced other activities that the state has undertaken to address disparities:

 In November 2020, Gov. Mike DeWine appointed Jamie Carmichael as the Chief Health Opportunity Advisor.
 The position will support the findings of the Minority Health Strike Force.

 The Vulnerable Populations Data Project provides local health departments data to assist providers identify communicates with high social vulnerability.
 Vaccine providers are encouraged to focus on these areas for their outreach.